 Under IAS 24 "Related Party Disclosures", related parties include members of the key management personnel of the reporting entity and related party transactions encompasses compensation including short-term employee benefits such as wages, salaries, social security contributions and share-based payments.
 Key management personnel include members of the Board of Directors and executive officers of the Company.
-The Company's directors receive annual retainers for services provided to the board and committees on which they sit, as well as compensation for meeting attendance.
+The Company's directors receive annual retainers for services provided to the board and committees on which they sit.
 Executive officers, directors, employees, and consultants of the Company also participate in the Company's share option program.
 The Company incurred the following expenses related to key management personnel:

-For the Year Ended (C\$) December 31, 2021 December 31, 2020 Directors' fees \$ 102,000 \$ 63,350 Short-term management salaries and benefits 484,306 461,358 Share based payments - Directors 76,893 29,426 Share based payments - Management 80,213 30,222 \$ 743,412 \$ 584,356
+For the Year Ended (C\$) n 31, 2022 March 31, 2021 Directors' fees \$ 39,000 \$ 15,925 Short-term management salaries and benefits 140,776 99,503 Share based payments - Directors 39,707 5,611 Share based payments - Management 30,240 5,126 \$ 249,723 \$ 126,165